flip-flop-foundry/talos-kms-sever/README.md

 #### Backup of the KMS server
 If an attacker can get access to a backup of the unencrypted filesystem of the KMS server, or the database file but can't facilitate a man in the middle attack, they would have to brute force all the individual AES-256-GCM keys to decrypt the lvm keys.

+### Alternatives to KMS

+Talos also supports storing the disk encryption keys in TPM or as STATIC.

+Static keys are the least secure option, the keys for the STATE partition are stored in clear text both in the Talos config and on the META partition.
+So an atacker that has access to either the Talos config or the META partition can retrieve the keys.

+TPM is in theory more secure, but if you aren't running TALOS on bare metal, you are likely running it in a VM, and the security of the TPM is then dependent on the hypervisor.
+If an attacker can get access to the hypervisor, they can retrieve the keys from the TPM.
+In my case I run Talos on Proxmox, and Proxmox doest not by default store the TPM data encrypted, so an attacker with access to the Proxmox host can potentially retrieve the keys.

 ## Requirements

 * Static IP addresses of the talos nodes
     * Or decryption will fail
 * TLS certificate trusted by the talos nodes
-    * Self-signed will not work, ideally use a certificate from a trusted CA or use ACME
+    * **NOTE Self-signed will not work**, ideally use a certificate from a trusted CA or use ACME
         * See: [Disk Encryption](https://www.talos.dev/v1.11/talos-guides/configuration/disk-encryption/)
     * A matching DNS name for the KMS server
 * Network access from the talos nodes to the KMS server